yuyasugano/bsc-arbitrageur/README.md

 All examples are more or less overengineered for a quick start, so here we have a KISS solution.

+ * Parameterize key variables in Node.js script
  * Reduce overall contract size for low gas fee on deployment
  * Provide a on chain validation contract method to let nodes check arbitrage opportunities
  * Stop arbitrage opportunity execution as soon as possible if its already gone to reduce gas fee on failure
  * Interface callbacks for common DEX on "Binance Smart Chain" are included

+## Parameters

+ * DELAY - auto reconnection delay in ms
+ * MAX\_ATTEMPTS - a number of attempts at maximum
+ * BLOCK\_NUMBER - must be within set block number, out of block error occurs
+ * GAS\_MULTIPLIER - multipler value for the gas price to estimate a gas cost
+ * EFFECTIVE\_PROFIT - arbitrage run if your profit exceeds this value in USD (default: 0.6 USD)
 ## Infrastructure

 Basically arbitrage opportunity dont last long, your transaction must make it into the next block.
 So you have <3 seconds watching for opportunities, decide and execute transaction.
 Sometimes there are also a chance to 2-3 have block, see example below.
 You can change some parameters in `main.js` or `test.js` scripts